Second Trimester: Maternal Serum Screen

-Between 15 and 20 weeks' gestation, the mother may be given the option to have a screening test for Down syndrome and open neural tube defects, such as spina bifida.
-Included in the screening panel are tests for alpha-fetoprotein (AFP), human chorionic gonadotropin (hCG), unconjugated estriol, and sometimes inhibin A—a marker that turns the triple test into a quad test.
+Between 15 and 20 weeks' gestation, the mother may be given the option to have a maternal serum screening test for Down syndrome and open neural tube defects, such as spina bifida.
+Included in the screening panel are tests for alpha-fetoprotein (AFP), human chorionic gonadotropin (hCG), unconjugated estriol, and sometimes inhibin A. (Depending the number of markers used, the test may also be called a triple marker or a quad marker test.)
 This blood screening panel provides an opportunity to assess the risk of these conditions occurring without performing the more invasive amniocentesis procedure.
-In most cases, only those patients whose blood screening results indicate a potential problem need to be referred for the amniocentesis.
+In most cases, only those patients whose blood screening results indicate a potential problem need to be referred for amniocentesis.

-The AFP and other test results are interpreted based on the mother’s age, weight, and ethnic background to assess the risk of the baby having neural tube defects or chromosomal problems.
+The test results are interpreted based on the mother’s age, weight, and ethnic background to assess the risk of the baby having neural tube defects or a chromosome disorder.
 Of all reported cases of elevated AFP, only a very small percentage of babies truly have a defect.
 But if the test result is abnormal, a genetic counselor should be consulted to discuss an amniocentesis to further assess the likelihood of a birth defect.